 Islington

 § This page gives an overview of the Islington local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Islington is an inner London borough known for its vibrant arts scene, lively nightlife, and historic architecture.
 Upper Street in Islington is famous for its restaurants, theatres, and boutiques, while the borough also has strong transport connections.

-The administrative boundary of Islington can be viewed on OpenStreetMap: District Boundary of Islington.
+The administrative boundary of Islington can also be viewed on OpenStreetMap: District Boundary of Islington.

 Key Facts about Islington